syseleven/grav-docs-syseleven-stack/pages/02.Documentation/07.images/default.en.md

 ### Image sources

-This table shows the sources for the most common images used within OpenStack.
+This table shows sources for commonly used images suitable for OpenStack.

 Distro                    | URL |
 --------------------------|-----|